MAUKAU-DEV/mdev-musicOverlay/README.md

 If you want to add themes from the community or create your own just add the css file in the ``/public/themes/`` folder.

 If you have issues or bugs please create a issue on our repository.

+## Contribute
+If you want to contribute to this project.
+Just DONT.
+This code is too messy and I dont want to torture anyone with my mess.

+If you want to run and build the MDEV-MusicOverlay yourself you just need to install the dependencies with ``npm install``.
+And run the code with ``node app.js``.

+### Add you Theme to the list
+If you want to add a theme you made to the "official" theme list.
+Just open a issue with the "Theme request" tag and link your repository.